8rightside/Resistance/README.md

 ## Installing
 `Resistance` is distributed using the [Swift Package Manager](https://swift.org/package-manager/).
-To import it with Xcode, use this [official guide](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).
+To import it using Xcode, follow this [official guide](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).
 Or add it as a dependency within your Package.swift manifest:
 ```swift
 let package = Package(